contact me for any information or comments

 At Manchester I worked with three other colleagues on the 'Illustrated Dictionary of Photography' which went on to win the Time Life Award for the joint best buy in photographic books in the 70's.
 'Beyond Photography' was a mixture of my students' and my own work using the photographic image in Fine Print.
 More recent books published by our company Bronydd Press are below.

-Design work may be seen by clicking on the link
+Design and music can also be seen clicking on the links across